How Much Propane Is in the Tank?

 The liquid propane level tells you how full or empty your propane tank is.

-You may need to try it out a few times to get the hang of it and the hotter the water is the easier it is to feel the colder liquid propane.
+You may need to try it out a few times to get the hang of it.
+The hotter the water, the easier it is to feel the colder liquid propane.

-Sometimes the hot water will even condense around the liquid part of the propane and you will be able to see the propane level.
+Sometimes the hot water will even condense around the liquid part of the propane and you can see the propane level.

 Related: 7 Signs That Your RV Propane Regulator Has Gone Bad